-During the three-month period ended November 30, 2024 and 2023, the Corporation incurred expenses related to the owner team of the Corporation.
+During the nine-month periods ended May 31, 2025 and 2024, the Corporation incurred expenses related to the owner team of the Corporation.
+The decrease of \$251,402 over the comparative period is mainly due to a reduction in the number of employees.